overextended/ox_inventory/index.md

 ## client/main.lua
 * Find and remove anything related to `'esx:restoreLoadout'`
 * If using EXM, remove `isLoadoutLoaded = false` from the skinchanger event
-* Find `-- Keep track of ammo` and remove the threaded function (lines 392 to 413 in ESX | 385 to 406 in EXM)
+* Find `-- Keep track of ammo` and remove the threaded function (lines 392 to 413 in ESX or 385 to 406 in EXM)
 * Find `if IsControlJustReleased(0, 289) then` and remove the function
 * Find `-- Pickups` and remove the function
 #### Optional